 Causes of LAL Deficiency and Rationale for Use of sebelipase alfa

 Lysosomal Acid Lipase (LAL) Deficiency is a rare autosomal recessive lysosomal storage disorder (LSD) that is caused by a marked decrease or almost complete absence of the lysosomal enzyme, lysosomal acid lipase (LAL).
 Sebelipase alfa, Synageva’s recombinant form of the human LAL enzyme (rhLAL) is being evaluated in clinical trials as an enzyme replacement therapy (ERT) for LAL Deficiency.
-Sebelipase alfa demonstrates efficacy in a highly relevant in vivo disease model, and it is generally agreed that proof of concept for ERTs for lysosomal storage diseases is often predictive of clinical effectiveness.
+Sebelipase alfa demonstrates efficacy in a highly relevant in vivo disease model.
 In addition, the medical value and long term safety of enzyme replacement therapy as previously established for Cerezyme in Gaucher disease has now been extended to a broader range of disorders, including Pompe Disease, Fabry disease, Mucopolysaccharidosis I and Mucopolysaccharidosis II.

 LAL Deficiency Background